DataDog/datadog-api-client-go/api/v1/datadog/docs/SyntheticsTestDetails.md

 ### SetSubtype

-`func (o *SyntheticsTestDetails) SetSubtype(v string)`
+`func (o *SyntheticsTestDetails) SetSubtype(v SyntheticsTestDetailsSubType)`

-SetSubtype gets a reference to the given string and assigns it to the Subtype field.
+SetSubtype gets a reference to the given SyntheticsTestDetailsSubType and assigns it to the Subtype field.

 ### GetTags